ezart/merle/README.md

 ## Hello, World!

 Here's a simple "Hello, World!"
 Thing written in Merle.
-It doesn't do much other than serve up a static HTML page showing "Hello, World!".
+It doesn't do much other than serve up a static HTML page with "Hello, World!".

 ```go
 package main